The importance of tree grates within cityscape designs

 6. Aeration – less widely known but none the less important, soils and roots need air to live.
 If the root plate of the tree is covered with impervious paving, vital gaseous exchange in the root zone cannot take place.
 Appropriate tree pit design should include a means of facilitating air supply below ground.

-7. Support – how will you ensure the tree is securely located?
+7. Support – How will you ensure your tree pit design and tree is securely located?
 Underground guying is widely favoured for urban areas as it is unobtrusive.
 Staking and tying is an alternative but this will require maintenance.
+One thing you have to remember with staking and tying is trees are lazy.
+Trees will do as little as possible if they can help it.
+So if you give it outside support from staking and tying it will use those support systems, which could lead to structural problems with the tree later on in its life.

 8. Above ground – What sort of environment will you be planting in – in some locations above ground protection from carelessness and/or gratuitous vandalism becomes critical to tree survival.
 A decision will need to be made on whether there is a need for tree grilles, vertical guards and other protective measures.

-Having considered and provided for all the above items, we are well on the way to ensuring that our tree planting programme is going to be efficient and successful.
+Having considered and provided for all the above items, we are well on the way to ensuring that our tree pit design planting programme is going to be efficient and successful.
 The above factors cover well over 90% of the reasons for urban tree failure.
-We now need to look at the specific products required to help us design these features into our schemes.
+Our team at Citygreen can help design urban trees for all environments.
+Contact us.

 Load More...